LORD BYRON

 M(sighs): I too shall be venturing abroad

-B: Whence, Mary Ann?
+B: Whence would that be, Mary Ann?

 M: Tuxford - I have a suitor who awaits

-CB: Is this true Mary Ann? my, you have kept that close - who is this suitor?
+CB: Is this true Mary Ann?
+My, you have kept that close - who is this suitor?

-M: He wishes to remain anonymous - for he must clear our path with the Duke of...oh! have I said too much??
+M: He wishes to remain anonymous - for he must clear our path with the Duke of... oh! have I said too much??

 CB: Ah me child! - Past and gone is the day when we hoped that your father would give you away!